 The provision for parish assessment and loan losses, which is charged to current operations, reflects the amount necessary, in management's judgment, to establish an adequate allowance to absorb possible losses on assessments and loans.
 Management's judgment is based on a continuing review of the parish assessments and loan portfolios, past collection experience, and current economic conditions.
 While management uses available information to recognize losses, future additions to the allowance may be necessary based on changes in economic conditions.
 Once loans have been determined to be not performing, management will estimate the allowance for loan loss.
 At this point, interest on the loan stops accruing.
-During the years ended December 31, 2015 and 2014, the Diocese charged \$695,195 and \$614,634, respectively, to the allowance for doubtful accounts relating to the parishes in the ACNA that have not settled with the Diocese.
-No interest had been accrued on assessments or loans receivable balances as further described in Note 17 as of December 31, 2015 and 2014.
+During the years ended December 31, 2016 and 2015, the Diocese charged \$693,874 and

+\$695,195, respectively, to the allowance for doubtful accounts relating to the parishes in the Anglican Church in North America (ACNA Diocese) that have not settled with the Diocese.
+No interest had been accrued on assessments or loans receivable balances as further described in Note 17 as of December 31, 2016 and 2015.